DonovanMods/donovan-7d2d-modlets/README.txt

 - CraftBeaker - Adds the beaker as a craftable item from the forge (requires crucible)
 - CraftJail - Adds the jaildoor back into the game as a craftable item
 - CraftSpikes - Adds the A16 log spikes back into the game as a craftable item
-- BigStacks - Increases stack sizes a fairly reasonable amount (conflicts with megastacks)
-- MegaStacks - Increases stack sizes an unreasonably large amount (conflicts with bigstacks)
+- MegaStacks - Increases stack sizes by a large amount
 - MorePerks - Increases the amount of perks points received per level by 2 (conflicts with megaperks)
 - MegaPerks - Increases the amount of perks points received per level by 4 (conflicts with moreperks)
 - LongerLootbags - Decreases the decay rate on zombie lootbags from 5 to 30 minutes